thibmaek/linux-confs/README.md

   - Loose onetime scripts to generate OpenSSL certs locally, scan the local subnet, upgrade all pip modules

 # Installation?
 It's a pick & mix!
 You can manually copy over files with cp, rsync, drag and drop or choose to copy over the whole folder like `cp -R etc/**/* /etc/`.
 This is in no way a provisioning tool, then you're better off with Puppet or Ansible.
+Running headless or automated not recommended since these scripts might require interaction.

 # Testing?
 Runs test.sh for shellcheck'ing the files on Travis CI or locally in dev with `./test.sh`